Skip to Content

 • Frequent urination.
 Since your dog’s vulva is swollen, it applies pressure on her bladder and makes her pee.
 Hormonal changes also increase the likelihood of your Pitbull constantly peeing throughout the day.

 • A tail set to the side (flagging).
-Allowing her tail to hook to the side lets male dogs know that she is receptive by giving access and is ready to mate.
+Allowing her tail to hook to the side lets male dogs know she is receptive by giving access and is ready to mate.

 • Nervous or agitated due to hormonal changes.
 When her estrogen spikes, your dog will react much differently (the severity of their hormones and attitude varies from one Pittie to another).

 Your bestie may also be more aggressive to fellow females and exhibit extra interest in male dogs.
-Frequent licking of the genitals, agitation, and urine marking indicate a readiness to mate.

 How To Care for a Pitbull In Heat